Ahimsa in the Yoga Sutra of Patanjali

 Yama and Niyama

-Therefore, a life in accordance with the Yama and Niyama does not only reduce the karmic entanglements.
+Therefore, living by the Yama and Niyama does not only reduce the karmic entanglements.
 Furthermore, it leads to an emotional balance (Sattva) between Tamas (inertia) and Rajas (being driven by passions).
 The niyama – those regulations concerning the yogi’s relationship to him/herself – in particular, illustrate this goal of emotional balance.
-Namely: Shaucha (cleanliness), Santosha (contentment), Tapah (discipline), Svadyaya (the study of the self and of the yoga scriptures), and Isvara Pranidhana (surrender to a higher principle).
+Namely: Shaucha (cleanliness), Santosha (contentment), Tapah (discipline), Svadyaya (the study of the self and the yoga scriptures), and Isvara Pranidhana (surrender to a higher principle).

 Cleanliness